JLLeitschuh/nodeclipse-1/org.nodeclipse.enide.editors.gradle/README.md

 ## To Develop

-- Import `org.nodeclipse.enide.editors.gradle` as existing Eclipse project in Eclipse with PDE (e.g. Eclipse Standard)
+- Import `org.nodeclipse.enide.editors.gradle` as existing Eclipse project in Eclipse with PDE (e.g. Eclipse Standard or Enide Studio)
 - open `plugins.xml`
 - click `Launch an Eclipse application in Debug mode`